Harry Reid memorial in Vegas drawing nation's top Democrats

 “Most of all, you’ve been a good friend,” Obama told Reid in his letter.
 “As different as we are, I think we both saw something of ourselves in each other — a couple of outsiders who had defied the odds and knew how to take a punch and cared about the little guy.”

 “The thought of having Carole King performing in Harry’s honor is a tribute truly beyond words,” Landra Reid said in her statement.
-Reid is survived by his daughter, sons and numerous grandchildren.
+In addition to his daughter and sons, Reid is survived by numerous grandchildren.

 Among other songs, Flowers was scheduled to sing the Nevada state anthem, “Home Means Nevada.”

-Stephen J Cloobeck, a close family friend and founder and former chief executive of a Las Vegas-based timeshare company, said he was sponsoring a gathering Friday for several hundred former Reid congressional staffers at the Bellagio resort on the Las Vegas Strip.
+Stephen J Cloobeck, a close family friend and founder and former chief executive of a Las Vegas-based timeshare company, said he sponsored a gathering Friday for several hundred former Reid congressional staffers at the Bellagio resort on the Las Vegas Strip.

 Those flying to Las Vegas will arrive at the newly renamed Harry Reid International Airport.
-It was formerly named for Pat McCarran, a former Democratic U.S. senator from Nevada who once owned the airfield and whose legacy is clouded by racism and antisemitism.
+It was previously named for Pat McCarran, a former Democratic U.S. senator from Nevada who once owned the airfield and whose legacy is clouded by racism and anti-Semitism.

 Associated Press writer Colleen Long in Washington contributed to this report.